 From here, Wiman gets into anecdotes about listening to Ammons do a memorable (for the wrong reasons) poetry reading.
 Then to 80-year-old Donald Hall’s scary admission, “I was thirty-eight when I realized not a word I wrote was going to last.”
 Those words gave Wiman a “galactic chill.”
 For a writer—especially a young writer—it’s like walking willingly into that dark night.

-Which of course puts Wiman onto his themes for the book.
+Which of course puts Wiman onto his themes for this book.
 Or shall I say its dichotomies: religion vs. atheism, fame vs. obscurity, faith vs. art.
 He offers up two looks at the same chasm: Jack Gilbert’s and Mark Strand’s.
 Here are the two poems, a bracing start for your Sabbath Day morning with Wiman’s commentary in between:

 They will put my body into the ground.